louketo/louketo-proxy/README.md

-   --cors-max-age value                max age applied to cors headers (Access-Control-Max-Age) (default: 0s) --hostnames value                   list of hostnames the service will respond to --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file --encryption-key value              encryption key used to encrpytion the session state --log-requests                      enable http logging of the requests (default: false) --json-format                       switch on json logging rather than text (default: false) --no-redirects                      do not have back redirects when no authentication is present, 401 them (default: false)
+   --cors-max-age value                max age applied to cors headers (Access-Control-Max-Age) (default: 0s) --hostnames value                   list of hostnames the service will respond to --store-url value                   url for the storage subsystem, e.g redis://127.0.0.1:6379, file:///etc/tokens.file --encryption-key value              encryption key used to encryption the session state [$PROXY_ENCRYPTION_KEY] --no-redirects                      do not have back redirects when no authentication is present, 401 them (default: false)
    --skip-token-verification           TESTING ONLY; bypass token verification, only expiration and roles enforced (default: false)
    --upstream-keepalives               enables or disables the keepalive connections for upstream endpoint (default: false)